dougeby/IntuneDocs/intune-user-help/reset-your-passcode-cpwebsite.md

 # How to reset your device passcode from the Company Portal website

 If you lose your device PIN or password, you can use the [Company Portal website](https://portal.manage.microsoft.com) to reset it.

-If you're using a corporate-enrolled device, you may not see the option to reset your device passcode.
-Contact your company support to reset the passcode for you.
+The reset passcode option might not appear for a corporate-enrolled device.
+In this case, contact your company support to have it reset for you.

-   > [!NOTE]
+Passcode reset isn't available for all iOS devices.
+If you're an IT support person and want to find out what's supported, see [Supported platforms for device level passcode reset](https://docs.microsoft.com/intune/reset-erase-your-device-cpwebsite).

-   > You cannot reset the passcode for devices running Android 7.0 and later.
-If you forget your passcode, you must reset the device to factory settings.
+Passcode reset also isn't available for devices running Android 7.0 and later.
+If you forget your passcode on one of these devices, you must reset it to factory settings.

 ## Reset your passcode